emmanuelbernard/emmanuelbernard.com/_pages/bio.md

 ## English

-Emmanuel is Java Champion, Distinguished Engineer and Chief Architect Data at Red Hat (middleware).
+Emmanuel is Java Champion, Distinguished Engineer and Chief Architect Application Cloud Services at Red Hat.
 His work is Open Source.
-He is most well known for his contributions and lead of the Hibernate projects as well as his contribution to Java standards.
+He is most well known for his contributions and lead of the [Quarkus](https://quarkus.io) and [Hibernate](https://hibernate.org) projects as well as his contribution to Java standards.

-His most recent endeavour is [Quarkus](https://quarkus.io) (A Kubernetes Native Java stack tailored for GraalVM & OpenJDK HotSpot, crafted from the best of breed Java libraries and standards).
+His most recent endeavour is building a [Kafka as a Service managed by Red Hat](https://red.ht/trykafka).
+Prior to that was [Quarkus](https://quarkus.io) (A Kubernetes Native Java stack tailored for GraalVM & OpenJDK HotSpot, crafted from the best of breed Java libraries and standards).

 He speaks regularly at various conferences and JUGs, including JavaOne, Red Hat Summit and Devoxx.